 - OSP evaluates the enterprise information and uses local policy to determine if the signed information is trustworthy when attesting to the call.

-- If the origin of the call is trusted, the OSP follows normal SHAKEN procedures and generates a signed Identity header with a SHAKEN PASSporT giving the call A-level attestation.
+- If the origin of the call is trusted, the OSP follows normal SHAKEN procedures and generates an Identity header field with a SHAKEN PASSporT giving the call A-level attestation.

-- The enterprise Identity header field and the OSP Identity header or a field are passed through to the terminating service provider (TSP).
+- The originating entity Identity header field and the OSP Identity header field are passed through to the terminating service provider (TSP).

-- The information in the OSP Identity header is used by the terminating service provider analytics and call validation treatment functions when presenting the inbound call to the subscriber.
+- The information in the OSP Identity header field is used by the terminating service provider analytics and call validation treatment functions when presenting the inbound call to the subscriber.

 - The additional information included with the enterprise Identity header field is optionally used by the terminating service provider analytics and call validation treatment functions when presenting the inbound call to the subscriber.

-- The result is a solution that fills the “enterprise call origination knowledge gap” using the same cryptographic standards and methods utilized in the baseline SHAKEN framework.
+- The result is a solution that fills the “enterprise and other business entity call origination knowledge gap” using the same cryptographic standards and methods utilized in the baseline SHAKEN framework.

 The details of these proposals are contained in: